 How does a Service Provider become accredited?

-You need to follow these steps to become accredited:
+You need to follow these steps to become provisionally accredited:

 Step 1: Download all the testing resources, agreements and documents on this page;

 Step 2: This step is optional.
 In order to enable you to send a signal to the market of your intention to accredit your product, this step will result in Provisional Accreditation.
 To do this:

 2.1: Familiarise yourself with the documentation downloaded in Step 1;